-Much like the city it calls home to, New Orleans Voodoo has an extremely fascinating background and has been ingrained in Louisiana culture for over three centuries.
+Much like the city it calls home, the history of New Orleans Voodoo is fascinating.
+Voodoo has been ingrained in Louisiana culture for over three centuries.

-Don’t let some Hollywood depictions fool you, though—voodoo has never involved sorcerers, potions, dark magic, or a doll being poked with a sewing needle.
-Voodoo is an authentic religion that is still practiced today around the world, and is much more complex than you may think.
+Don’t let Hollywood depictions fool you.
+Voodoo doesn't involve sorcerers, potions, dark magic, or a doll being poked with a sewing needle.
+Voodoo is an authentic religion, still practiced today around the world, and is much more complex than you may think.

-Vodou found a new home when West Africans that practiced the religion came to New Orleans in the early 1700s.
-Even though Vodou characteristics and traditions were brought halfway across the world, the religion remained the same and didn’t encounter any interruptions for over 100 years.
-In fact, present-day Congo Square, located in Armstrong Park in New Orleans, was a prominent Vodou gathering place for West Africans.
+Vodou found a new home when Haitians that practiced the religion arrived to New Orleans in the early 1700s.
+Vodou remained the same with little interruptions for over 100 years although it traveled across an ocean.
+Present-day Congo Square, located in New Orleans' Armstrong Park, was a prominent Vodou gathering place for enslaved people.

-They would go to Congo Square and worship their ancestors, dance, play music, and catch up with friends and family that they didn’t otherwise get to see very often.
-Visiting Congo Square created a sense of community for West Africans in New Orleans during the 1700s.
+Congo Square was a place of worship and gathering for enslaved people.
+They would go to the square to dance, play music, and catch up with friends and family.
+Visiting Congo Square created a sense of community during the 1700s for enslaved people.